nextflow-io/training/docs/nf_template/6_customizing.md

 The template evolves as the ecosystem evolves.

-To keep nf-core pipelines up to date with improvements in the main template, you can use a method of synchronisation with the `TEMPLATE` branch.
+To keep nf-core pipelines up to date with improvements in the main template, you can use a method of synchronization with the `TEMPLATE` branch.

 To sync the template, you first need to commit and push your changes to GitHub.
-The `nf-core sync` command can then be used to update the `TEMPLATE` branch with the latest version of the nf-core template, so that these updates can be synchronised with the pipeline.
-It is run automatically for all pipelines when ever a new release of nf-core/tools (and the included template) is made.
+The `nf-core sync` command can then be used to update the `TEMPLATE` branch with the latest version of the nf-core template, so that these updates can be synchronized with the pipeline.
+It is run automatically for all pipelines whenever a new release of nf-core/tools (and the included template) is made.

 ```bash
 nf-core sync